cmkobel/CompareM2/README.md

 # Installation

-This is the recommended way to install Assemblycomparator2.
-Please note that it is highly recommended that you have [Apptainer](https://Apptainer.org/docs/user/main/quick_start.html#installation-request) on your system as it makes Assemblycomparator2 able to use a compressed Docker-image that speeds up installation significantly.
+It is highly recommended that you have [Apptainer](https://Apptainer.org/docs/user/main/quick_start.html#installation-request) on your system as it makes Assemblycomparator2 able to use a compressed Docker-image that speeds up installation significantly.

 <table><tr><td>